 I also can’t stand it when a stranger looks at me for too long, especially if they start smiling.
 This triggers a wave of self-doubt about my reality and is another big trigger for me.

 If you thought my breathing was a pretty weird trigger, then I present to you a new contender, walking.
 I have anxieties about how I’m walking and can become paranoid that I’m walking weirdly, such as bobbing up and down too much with each step.
-Which, ironically, normally make you walk weirder than you were because walking is generally an automatic behaviour which you no longer have to think about to do.
+Which, ironically, normally makes you walk weirder than you were because walking is generally an automatic behaviour that you no longer have to think about doing.
 So when you think about walking it can affect this automatic behaviour.

 Smelling bad smells is one of my bigger triggers.
 If I smell a rubbish bin or some bad smell like that, then I’ll experience hallucinations.
 They’re normally pretty mild and go quickly if I know where the smell is coming from, if I don’t know, then that’s a different story.

 One of the weirdest anxieties I developed was a temporary phobia of water when I was walking past a canal.
 Never been an issue before, although I do dislike swimming even though I can swim.
 I was walking along a canal to get to a friends house and I had a panic attack the whole time I was walking by this canal.
 I couldn’t focus on anything other than being next to the canal and was suffering from tunnel vision.
 It was the strangest thing.
 This anxiety didn’t last long, and I never had that happen again.
 Although, it did leave me with a mild discomfort whenever I cross bridges since that happened.